jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 **What's the `States` macro?**

 The `#[derive(States)]` macro implements the `States` trait, which tells Bevy:
-- This enum represents mutually exclusive game phases
+- This enum represents game phases where only one can be active at a time
 - Bevy should track which state is active
 - Systems can be gated to run only in specific states
 - State transitions should trigger OnEnter/OnExit schedules